gattmuilloty/Wikipedia-References-Tool/README.md

 ![](images/ss2.jpg?)

-Once the program has searched for all candidate links, the summary will appear at the end:
+After the program has searched for all candidate links, the summary will appear at the end:

 ![](images/ss3.jpg)